-- 1. A student who has been exposed to a potential infection before, during, or after a clinical experience should report that exposure to their preceptor, as well as the CEC and PD. - 2.
-A student, who demonstrates signs of infection or disease that may place them and/or their patients at risk, should report that potential infection or disease immediately to Health Service (21 Carkowski Commons, 389-6276).
+- 1. A student exposed to a potential infection before, during, or after a clinical experience should report that exposure to their preceptor, the CEC and PD. - 2.
+A student who demonstrates signs of infection or disease that may place them and/or their patients at risk, should report that potential infection or disease immediately to Health Service (21 Carkowski Commons, 389-6276).
 If a student is in doubt of their health risk, that student should immediately report to Health Service for evaluation by a qualified health professional.
-A student may utilize their family physician; however, the same requirements and notifications yielded from the Health Service will be required of the personal physician.

-- 3. If a student feels ill enough (e.g., fever, diarrhea, other acute symptoms) to miss more than one day of class or clinical experience, that student should be evaluated by the Health Service or her family physician. - 4.
-Upon review by Health Service or the personal physician, the student must make it known that they are/they an Athletic Training student and that they are required to furnish the ProgramDirector and Clinical Education Coordinator with notification of their health status and ability to participate in the required academic and clinical activities of the educational program. - 5.
+A student may utilize their family physician; however, the same requirements and notifications yielded from the Health Service will be required of the personal physician. - 3.
+If a student feels ill enough (e.g., fever, diarrhea, other acute symptoms) to miss more than one day of class or clinical experience, that student should be evaluated by the Health Service ortfamily physician. - 4.
+Upon review by Health Service or the personal physician, the student must make it known that they are an Athletic Training student and that they are required to furnish the Program Director and Clinical Education Coordinator with notification of their health status and ability to participate in the required academic and clinical activities of the educational program. - 5.
 Upon receipt of the health status notification from Health Service or the family physician, the student must present that notification to the Program Director or the Clinical Education Coordinator whowill inform the other appropriate Athletic Training faculty who (in compliance with HIPAA (Health Insurance Portability & Accountability Act)) are required to know the student's health status.
-The health notification will be placed in the student's file which is kept online with password protected access only [100]. - 6.
-The student is required to notify their preceptor of missed clinical experiences; this need to miss clinical time will be confirmed by the Clinical Education Coordinator with the designated preceptor.
-The student will assume responsibility for the notification of the Student Affairs office (389-1819) so that office may officially notify the student's professors if the student isrequired to miss further class time. - 7.
-The student should follow the Missed Class Policy as defined in the Athletic Training Handbook when any class or clinical assignment is missed and should contact the Office of Accessibility Resources to coordinate accommodations for students with an extended absence or an extenuating circumstance.
+The health notification will be placed in the student's file kept online with password-protected access only. - 6.
+The student must notify their preceptor of missed clinical experiences; this need to miss clinical time will be confirmed by the Clinical Education Coordinator with the designated preceptor.
+The student will assume responsibility for the Student Affairs office notification (389-1819) so that office may officially notify the student's professors if they miss further class time.

+7. The student should follow the Missed Class Policy as defined in the Athletic Training Handbook when any class or clinical assignment is missed and should contact the Office of Accessibility Resources to coordinate accommodations for students with an extended absence or an extenuating circumstance.

-Accessibility Resources Office Minnesota State University 132 Memorial Library Mankato, MN 56001 FAX: 507-389-1199 Phone: 507-389-2825 (Voice/TTY)
+Accessibility Resources Office Minnesota State University 132 Memorial Library Mankato, MN 56001 FAX: 507-389-1199

+Phone: 507-389-2825 (Voice/TTY)